kanboard/kanboard/README.markdown

 --------

 - Multiple boards/projects
-- Boards customization, rename or add columns
+- Boards customization, rename/add/remove columns
 - Tasks with different colors, categories, sub-tasks, attachments, Markdown support for the description
-- Automatic actions
+- Automatic actions based on events
 - Users management with a basic privileges separation (administrator or regular user)
 - External authentication: Google and GitHub accounts as well as LDAP/ActiveDirectory
 - Webhooks to create tasks from an external software